golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-observe.md

 ## Continued Learning

 Of course the device can also write to the LightDB State endpoint.
 One example of this is to have the MagTag set the `leds` endpoint to 15 at power up.
-Here's a code block you can insert just before the `while(true) {` line of this example:
+Edit the `src/main.c` file and insert this code block just before the `while(true)` line of this example:

 ```c
 uint8_t endpoint_value[3];